joseftanlang/Ak_kit_worm_game/README.md

 This repository contains the firmware for the worm game that runs on the AK Embedded Base Kit with STM32L151.
 The project is a hands-on example of event-driven embedded programming: the screen, buttons, buzzer, timers, EEPROM, and task scheduler work together to present a complete game loop rather than a single demo screen.

 The board is designed for embedded learning and prototyping.
-It combines a 1.54" OLED display, 3 push buttons, a buzzer, RS485, Qwiic, and Grove connectivity so you can study interaction, timing, persistence, and modular firmware architecture on real hardware.
+It combines a 1.54" OLED display, 3 push buttons and a buzzer so you can study interaction, timing, persistence, and modular firmware architecture on real hardware.

 <div align="center">
   <a href="https://epcb.vn/products/ak-embedded-base-kit-lap-trinh-nhung-vi-dieu-khien-mcu">